CurrikiLibrary/CurrikiLearn/readme.md

-Enterprise-Level Collaboration System for Managing Curricula
+Enterprise-Level Collaboration System for Managing Curricula.

 This project implements a custom interface of the Curriki library.